blackpuppy/docs/en/core-utility-libraries/email.rst

    Content ID (when set the content ID the attachment is transformed to inline).
    The mimetype and contentId are optional in this form.

    4.1.
-When you are using the ``contentId``, you can use the file in the html body like ``<img src="cid:my-content-id">``.
+When you are using the ``contentId``, you can use the file in the HTML body like ``<img src="cid:my-content-id">``.

    4.2.
 You can use the ``contentDisposition`` option to disable the ``Content-Disposition`` header for an attachment.
 This is useful when sending ical invites to clients using outlook.

+   4.3 Instead of the ``file`` option you can provide the file contents as a string using the ``data`` option.
+This allows you to attach files without needing file paths to them.

 .. versionchanged:: 2.3
-    The ``contentDisposition`` option was added in 2.3
+    The ``contentDisposition`` option was added.

+.. versionchanged:: 2.4
+    The ``data`` option was added.

 Using transports
 ----------------

 Transports are classes designed to send the e-mail over some protocol or method.
-CakePHP support the Mail (default), Debug and Smtp transports.
+CakePHP supports the Mail (default), Debug and SMTP transports.

-To configure your method, you must use the :php:meth:`CakeEmail::transport()` method or have the transport in your configuration
+To configure your method, you must use the :php:meth:`CakeEmail::transport()` method or have the transport in your configuration.

 Creating custom Transports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~